abinit/abinit/doc/mkdocs-tutorials/rf1.md

-The change of reduced coordinate of the Al atom along the first axis was rather small (1/1000), and we can make an estimate of the second derivative of the total energy with respect to the reduced coordinate thanks to finite- difference formulas.
+The change of reduced coordinate of the Al atom along the first axis was rather small (1/1000), and we can make an estimate of the second derivative of the total energy with respect to the reduced coordinate thanks to finite-difference formulas.

 We start first from the total-energy difference.
 The total energy is symmetric with respect to that perturbation, so that it has no linear term.
 The difference between the ground-state value (-9.76268374500280E+00 hartree) of the previous run, and the perturbed value (-9.76268124105767E+00 hartree) of the present one, is thus one half of the square of the coordinate change (1/1000) times the second derivative of total energy (2DTE).
 From these number, the 2DTE is 5.0078902589 hartree.

 Alternatively, we can start from the reduced gradients.
 The value of the reduced gradient with respect to a displacement of the Al atom along the first